-Founded in December 2014, Fresh Prep is a Vancouver-based company that was started to help busy Vancouverites get real, high-quality food on the dinner table with minimal effort.
-Modern Mix Vancouver started a regular subscription of this Vancouver meal prep delivery service this past April, and after three months of enjoying the convenience of Fresh Prep, we’re officially hooked.
+Founded in December 2014, Fresh Prep is a Vancouver meal prep company that was started to help busy Vancouverites get real, high-quality food on the dinner table with minimal effort.
+Modern Mix Vancouver started a regular subscription of this Vancouver meal prep delivery service in April, and after three months of enjoying the convenience of Fresh Prep, we’re officially hooked.

 Think of Fresh Prep as an ingredient-sharing program.
 When busy people cook on their own, a lot of ingredients get wasted or ends up sitting in their pantry unused because it’s hard to use up an entire bunch of cilantro or an entire cucumber for a single meal – especially when you’re only cooking for one or two people.